Are taxis allowed to operate during the covid curfew?

 Of course, we welcome you to Amsterdam, but maybe it would be better not to come by car next time!

 No more stress in traffic, no parking fees and no more searching for your car.
 A friendly Staxi driver will take you safely and quickly to your destination in a clean taxi.
 Book your taxi online or via the Staxi App.
-Through WhatsApp, you can contact our dispatch center 24 hours a day.

 Find more information about parking in Amsterdam on the website of the city of Amsterdam.